"Life begins at the end of your comfort zone."

 Embracing uncertainty: The Magician accepts that he doesn't have all the answers.
 He finds peace in not-knowing.

 Taking calculated risks: The Magician ventures into unknown territory.
-He risks failure for the sake of discovery.
+He risks failure for discovery.

 Asking questions without answers: The Magician asks questions that open doors rather than close them.

-Trusting the edge: The Magician trusts that the edge is where life is most alive.
-Comfort is the enemy of growth.
+Trusting the edge: The Magician has learned that the edge is where he feels most awake.
+Getting too comfortable is what kills growth.

 Staying present: The Magician stays present at the edge rather than retreating to safety or rushing forward recklessly.

-Only those who risk going too far can possibly find out how far one can go.
-The Magician who masters living at the edge becomes someone who thrives in uncertainty, who grows through exploration, and who finds meaning at the threshold.
+Only those who risk going too far can find out how far one can go.
+The Magician who learns to live at the edge stops needing certainty before he moves.
+He finds that the threshold between known and unknown is where he's most himself.